MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-xml-comments.md

 For more examples, see [https://stackoverflow.com/questions/3143324/what-are-best-practices-for-documenting-c-sharp-code-with-xml-comments](https://stackoverflow.com/questions/3143324/what-are-best-practices-for-documenting-c-sharp-code-with-xml-comments).

-## Auto-generating documentation
+## Autogenerating documentation

 You can use the ALDoc tool, which comes with the AL Language extension for Visual Studio Code to generate documentation from your XML comments.
-For more information, see [Generating help with the ALDoc tool](../help/help-aldoc-generate-help.md).
+Learn more in [Generating help with the ALDoc tool](../help/help-aldoc-generate-help.md).

 ## Related information